javalikescript/luajls/doc_topics/manual.md

 This set of modules or libraries are meant to be simple, composable.
 The conventions are meant to organize and help understanting these libraries.

-When the implementation is based on a dependent Lua module, its name is suffixed by a minus character followed by the dependent Lua module name.
+When the implementation is based on a dependent Lua module, its name is suffixed by a minus `'-'` character followed by the dependent Lua module name.
-By example, to provide the file system APIs luajls could use the _luafilesystem_, named _lfs_, or the _luv_ dependency.
+By example, to provide the file system API luajls could use the _luafilesystem_, named _lfs_, or the _luv_ dependency.
-There are two corresponding bridge implementations _fs-lfs_ and _fs-luv_ exposing the same APIs.
+There are two corresponding bridge implementations _fs-lfs_ and _fs-luv_ exposing the same API.
-The main Lua jls module named _fs_ will load the first available module.
+The main module named _fs_ will load the first available module.

 ### Name Convention

 The library uses the following naming convention:

-Classes are nouns in upper camel case, such as _Vehicle_, _Bus_.
+* Classes are nouns in upper camel case, such as _Vehicle_, _Bus_
-Methods are verbs in lower camel case, such as _getColor_, _setRegistrationYear_.
+* Methods are verbs in lower camel case, such as _getColor_, _setRegistrationYear_
-Instances, variables and package names are also written in lower camel case, such as _myCar_, _aBus_.
+* Instances, variables and package names are also written in lower camel case, such as _myCar_, _aBus_
-Constants are written in uppercase characters separated by underscores, such as _MAX_HEIGHT_.
+* Constants are written in uppercase characters separated by underscores, such as *MAX_HEIGHT*
-Private fields and methods starts with an underscore.
+* Private fields and methods starts with an underscore, such as *_internal*
-Acronyms are treated as normal words, such as _Html_, _Url_.
+* Acronyms are treated as normal words, such as _Html_, _Url_

 Source code is indented using 2 spaces.